-Develop the marketing and recruitment capabilities of each school in the College.
+Develop the marketing capabilities of each school in the College.

 Action H2.1 Develop marketing workshops and professional development opportunities for representatives from each School.
-Action H2.2 Provide resources so each school can meet their individual marketing and recruitment needs.
-Action H2.3 Require each School to work with the Director of Marketing and Communications to create an annual marketing and recruitment plan.
-Action H2.4 Institute an annual review of marketing and recruitment outcomes between the Director of Marketing and Communications and the Administrative Chairs from each School.
+Action H2.2 Provide resources so each school can meet their individual marketing needs.
+Action H2.3 Require each School to work with the Director of Marketing to create an annual marketing plan.
+Action H2.4 Institute an annual review of marketing outcomes between the Director of Marketing and the Administrative Chair from each School.